wj2/cook_scheduler/README.md

 ```

 ### TODO
-- include dates with missing cooks in the output schedule
 - add wildcard preferences for cooks who have insufficient preferences
 - allow weighting of cook preferences this cycle by assignments last cycle